rjbultitude/theconditionalorchestra/README.md

 ## Browser support

-Map and reduce are used in the JS but are supported by IE11+.
-Web Audio is not supported in IE11 so the app will stop running before any non-supported JS is.
+The appliction is expected to work in all modern browsers.
+In browsers that don't support Web Audio, such as IE11 (and below) the app will not run and present an error message.
+On some devices the audio playback may glitch.
+In most cases this is due to the device processor not being fast enough to handle the real-time calculations.
+It is recommended that the app be used on the most powerful device possible.

 ## App logic
-See the module audio-getters.js for most of the app logic
+See the modules audio-getters.js, coords-form.js and audio-visual.js for most of the app logic

 ## Plans